T-Mobile Sponsored · TECHIN 515, University of Washington · 2025 to 2026

 We explored multiple approaches including robotic arms before settling on a CoreXY belt-drive system inspired by 3D printer mechanics.
 We designed all custom brackets in Fusion 360, 3D printed them, sourced linear rods, belts, and NEMA 17 stepper motors within budget, and assembled the full gantry by hand.
 We wrote the firmware from scratch, implementing CoreXY inverse kinematics and Bresenham's line algorithm for smooth coordinated motion across 41cm × 41cm of travel.

-Early assembly → components laid out → first full gantry with breadboard wiring
+Early assembly, components laid out, then first full gantry with breadboard wiring

-Custom bracket designs in Fusion 360 carriage piece (top) and corner mount (bottom)
+Fusion 360: carriage piece (top) and corner mount (bottom)

 First Movement Test